Yui-H8/Datacamp/AWS_AWS Cloud Technology and Services Concepts.md

 2. Start by naming our auto-scaling group and selecting the launch template that we created in the previous exercise.

 Provide a useful Auto Scaling Group name, such as "My Web Server Auto Scaling Group"
 Select the launch template we created, for example MyWebServerTemplate and leave the version to Default.
+3. Let's configure our instance launch options by navigating to Step 2.
+No changes will be made to the Instance type requirements, but we will update the network settings to ensure we use multiple availability zones.

+Update the VPC which is the virtual network for the group, there should only be one option in the dropdown with the pre-fix vpc-.
+Update the Availability Zones and subnets dropdown to use the following zones:
+- us-east-1a
+- us-east-1b